spierala/mini-rx-store/docs/docs/reducers.md

 ```

 ### Register feature reducer
-Before we can update state by dispatching actions, we need to add the reducer to the Store.
+Before we can update state by dispatching actions, we need to add the reducer to the store.
 There are 2 options to register a feature reducer:
 #### Option 1: Store Config
 ```ts